allthingslinux/tux/src/tux/services/moderation/README.md

 ### Documentation Issues Identified

-1. **Service Count Inconsistency**: ~~The documentation initially stated there are 5 core services, but there are actually 4 main components (3 services + ModerationCoordinator) with ConditionChecker as a supporting utility class.~~ ✅ **RESOLVED** - Documentation updated.
+1. **Service Count Inconsistency**: ~~The documentation initially stated there are 5 core services, but there are actually 4 main components (3 services + ModerationCoordinator) with dynamic permission system.~~ ✅ **RESOLVED** - Documentation updated.

 2. **Method Signature Accuracy**: ~~Some method signatures in examples may need verification against actual implementations.~~ ✅ **RESOLVED** - All examples updated to match current API.